-    In in-feed ads, you can include several call-to-actions, and the maximum video length should be between 9 and 15 seconds.
+In in-feed ads, you can include several call-to-actions; the maximum video length should be between 9 and 15 seconds.

 The potential issue with this ad type is that it can be easily skipped or scrolled past.

-So you will need to grab the attention of people that usually don’t have a long attention span anyway (e.g., millennials, Generation z), which makes it even a bit more difficult.
+So you will need to grab the attention of people who usually don’t have a long attention span (e.g., millennials, Generation z).

-Just like any other TikTok video, your in-feed ad can also be liked, shared and interacted with.
+Like any other TikTok video, your in-feed ad can be liked, shared, and interacted with.

 Costs for TikTok In-Feed Video Ads